rattanr1/UH-Upstream-Energy-Data-Analytics-Program-Summer-2022-Using-Orange-Machine-Learning/README.md

                         #### UH Energy Sustainable Energy Development Program - Bronze Belt #####

 I enrolled in this program to get more hands-on experience in the oil and gas industry on data analytics and data science concepts and applications with real-world examples and energy sector data.
+I also had the chance to work with Tableau and Kaggle Competitions!

 I was able to design data mining models for classifying and clustering via various machine learning algorithms including kNN, decision trees, linear regression, k-means clustering, and many more techniques.
 I was also able to evaluate the models’ performance via various validation techniques including accuracy and cost-sensitive measures such as the ROC approach.